nyghts7/Europe-Populated-Places-Dump/README.md

+please credit me (nyghts) for anything you use from this

 thank you Lib Ted for compiling poland, belarus, belgium, spain, portugal, moldova (not including transnistria), albania, bosnia and herzegovina, bulgaria, croatia, kosovo, montenegro, north macedonia, romania, serbia, and ukraine

 coordinates (excluding italy and north macedonia) come from openstreetmap via overpass-turbo